csev/dj4e/assn/dj4e_tutpaw.md

 * What to do when you see 'SyntaxError' when running `manage.py`
 * What to do when the tutorial tells you to do a `python manage.py runserver`
 * What to do when the tutorial tells you to access 'localhost:8000'
-* When everything works but your application still does not run
+* When everything works but your application says 'Something went wrong :-('

 You *must* be in your virtual environment
 ---------------------------------------